 - Supervise children and babies when eating

 According to the St John Ambulance, 40% of parents have witnessed their own baby choke, yet over 80% of these parents had no idea what to do in such a situation.
-This is an alarming statistic, especially when you consider that an average of 34 children are treated in hospital for choking on food every day.
+This is an alarming statistic, especially when you consider that an average of 34 children is treated in hospital for choking on food every day.

 What to do if a Baby is Choking